srisaidhakshini/csi-origins/README.md

 ## The Core Idea

-> **AURA does not simply track transactions.
+> **FINOVA does not simply track transactions.
 It understands how financial events are connected and determines when the user needs to act.**

 A delayed income event can affect rent, savings, investments, and available cash.
-AURA identifies that cascade **before it becomes a missed financial obligation**.
+FINOVA identifies that cascade **before it becomes a missed financial obligation**.

 ---